Huang-lab/paperRAG/readme.md

 1. Clone the repository: `git clone https://github.com/your_username/paperRAG.git`
 2. Navigate to the project directory: `cd paperRAG`
-3. Install Ollama from https://ollama.com/ and install your embedding / LLM models of choice
+3. Install the package and its dependencies: `pip install .`
-4. Install the package and its dependencies: `pip install .`
+4. Check and modify the `config.py` to change the models and settings
-5. Check and modify the `config.yml` to change the models and settings
+5. Replace the PDFs in the `data` directory to the ones you'd like to query & chat with
-6. Replace the PDFs in the `data` directory to the ones you'd like to query & chat with
+6. Install Ollama from https://ollama.com/ and install your embedding / LLM models of choice

 ## Usage